Safety, Protection and Legal Services

 TRIAD / SALT Council is a three-way partnership between the Sheriff’s Office, the Police Department and senior service agencies and seniors in the City.
 The goal of TRIAD is to reduce criminal victimization of the elderly and to enhance the delivery of law enforcement service to older persons.
 For more information, call 703.746.5017.

 Project Lifesaver is an innovative program aiding families living with Alzheimer’s disease, autism and other related disorders that may cause family members to wander.
 Project Lifesaver bracelets emit a tracking signal that can be tracked by a receiver on the ground or in the air.
 For more information, call 703.746.5151.

 The Alexandria Bar Association has been serving the community for over 80 years.
 Services include the Alexandria Lawyer Referral Service for discounted legal services.
-For more information, call 703.548.1106 or visit the ABA referral page.
+For more information, call 703.548.1106.

 Drugwatch provides information about dangerous prescription drugs and medical devices.